Skip to content

 like Hendrix, Morrison, Cobain, Winehouse.

-One enchanted evening, I saw you at a teahouse.
+One night, I saw you at a coffee house

 No, not again, will I have such a friend,